Comcast Board Greenlights Versant Spinoff to Close in January

 Goldman Sachs & Co.
 LLC and Morgan Stanley & Co.
 LLC are serving as financial advisors to Comcast, and Davis Polk & Wardwell LLP is serving as legal counsel.

-Versant CEO Mark Lazarus, COO/CFO Anand Kini and other members of the company’s leadership team will formally lay out its vision, strategy, business model and financial priorities during an investor day in New York City on Thursday.
+Versant CEO Mark Lazarus, COO/CFO Anand Kini and other members of the company’s leadership team will lay out more specifics regarding its vision, strategy, business model and financial priorities during an investor day in New York City on Thursday.